Integrated Architectural and Engineering Approach Is More Collaborative, More Efficient and Quicker to Market

-In-house collaboration and expertise also brought better understanding that there was no option but to avoid the waters of the United States area in the redesign process.
+In-house collaboration and expertise also brought better understanding.
+There was no option but to avoid the waters of the United States area in the redesign process.
 When various elements of the building—whether parking, trailer storage or vehicle maneuvering—began to encroach on that protected area, it was easier to resolve the conflict.

-There were many unique design challenges to the site and building, which was a quarter-mile long, included 200 tilt-wall panels and 1,200 drilled piers, and had more than 10 feet of fall across the building pad.
+There were many unique design challenges to the site and building, which was a quarter-mile long.
+It included 200 tilt-wall panels and 1,200 drilled piers, and had more than 10 feet of fall across the building pad.